Box Office Report: ‘Guardians’ Smash, ‘Fate’ Hits A Milestone

 — Cultjer (@cultjer) May 7, 2017

 In its first weekend worldwide, Guardians of the Galaxy Vol. 2 pulled in $282 million overseas at the box office.
 This combines for a worldwide box office total of $427 million.
-That more than doubles it production budget, which was $200 million.
+That more than doubles its production budget, which was $200 million.
 Movies like this are worth their weight in gold when the studios are looking for a return on investment at the box office, which seems to be the running theory for all Marvel movies.

 Marvel fans can expect Guardians of the Galaxy Vol. 2 to land somewhere around $900 million worldwide when the film finally closes its box office run sometime at the end of summer.
 That will also include a domestic box office haul around an estimated $350 million or more.

-The second highest grossing film at the box office this weekend is the 8th installment in the Fast and Furious franchise, Fate of the Furious.
+The second highest-grossing film at the box office this weekend is the eighth installment in the Fast and Furious franchise, Fate of the Furious.
 Although the film is falling quite a distance behind Furious 7 at the domestic box office, it has performed with stellar returns overseas.

 At the domestic box office, Fate of the Furious has pulled in $207 million, which is a far cry from the $353 million that Furious 7 pulled in.
-It has been losing steam in its four week run as well, pulling in just over $8.5 million this weekend.
+It has been losing steam in its four-week run as well, pulling in just over $8.5 million this weekend.

 But Fate of the Furious is performing so well overseas that it is overshadowing the U.S. box office.
 It has already banked $951 million outside of the U.S., bringing its worldwide total up to $1.15 billion.
 So it is safe to assume that the franchise is poised to bring many more sequels and spinoffs in the near future.

-The next films on the box office major earners list this weekend are The Boss Baby, How to be a Latin Lover and Beauty and the Beast.
+The next films on the box office major earners list this weekend are The Boss Baby, How to be a Latin Lover, and Beauty and the Beast.
 It should come as no surprise that family films like The Boss Baby and Beauty and the Beast would perform well.
-With so much mojo coming from films like that, it does seem like a pleasant surprise to see How to be a Latin Lover on the list with impressive second week earnings of $5.2 million.
+With so much mojo coming from films like that, it does seem like a pleasant surprise to see How to be a Latin Lover on the list with impressive second-week earnings of $5.2 million.

 The Boss Baby and Beauty and the Beast both pulled in $6.1 million and $4.9 million at the box office, respectively.
 For those who were unaware, Beauty and the Beast has been one of the biggest performing films of 2017.

-Be a part of the movie event of the year ????Get tickets to see the #1 Movie in the World: https://t.co/OVfl7sKZVh pic.twitter.com/4m23OwV6hE
+Be a part of the movie event of the year????Get tickets to see the #1 Movie in the World: https://t.co/OVfl7sKZVh pic.twitter.com/4m23OwV6hE

 — Beauty and the Beast (@beourguest) March 23, 2017